strangebuzz/cache-watcher/README.md

 ## Configuration

 As we saw previously, if your are using a project with the [Flex directory structure](https://symfony.com/doc/current/setup/flex.html) the default settings should be OK.
-The default values will alwyas be set for the last minor Symfony version, actually 5.1:
+The default values will always be set for the last minor Symfony version, actually 5.1:

 Key                 | Value        | Description